 Use / Occupancy

 The property must be occupied as the principal residence of the Surviving Spouse requesting the exemption.
+Additional structures that house or cover motor vehicles or household goods and personal effects may be exempt.
 The Surviving Spouse is required to file a new form if the principal residence changes.

 If you feel you meet the qualifications for real property exemption for Surviving Spouses, you may access the application below or by contacting our office at 703-737-8557 or at

-The 2016 Claim Form for Real Property Tax Exemption for a Surviving Spouse will be available no later than March 1, 2016.
+2017 Claim for Real Property Tax Exemption for a Surviving Spouse

 The information on this webpage is to assist persons who are potential applicants or wish to learn more about tax relief for surviving spouses of armed forces members killed in action.
 Additional information and assistance is available during normal business hours.
 The Office of the Commissioner of the Revenue